Pillar Two

 Frontotemporal Dementia (FTD)

 Affects the frontal and temporal lobes, causing changes in personality, behavior, and language rather than memory loss.
-More commonly strikes people in their 50s and 60s.
-Often misdiagnosed as a psychiatric condition.
-Includes variants such as Pick's disease and Primary Progressive Aphasia.
+The most common variant, Behavioral Variant FTD (bvFTD), presents with dramatic changes in personality, social conduct, and impulse control.
+More commonly strikes people in their 50s and 60s, and is often initially misdiagnosed as a psychiatric condition.
+Other variants include Primary Progressive Aphasia (PPA).

 The Process